KatrinaRosenberger/EasieRR/README.md

 If you use EasieRR in publications or elsewhere, please acknowledge the authors’ work and cite the software as follows: Rasmussen, Jeppe; Rosenberger, Katrina; Langbein, Jan (2020): EasieRR Installer_V34. figshare.
 Software. https://doi.org/10.6084/m9.figshare.9804578.

-The full publication will be made available soon.
+The full publication will be made available as soon as published online.

 License

 EasieRR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Copyright (C) 2019, Jeppe Have Rasmussen.
+Copyright (C) 2020, Jeppe Have Rasmussen.

 Acknowledgement